krishanubujarbaruah/krishanubujarbaruah.github.io/_pages/home.md

   co-founded and scaled a mobile application that enhanced campus life for over 10,000 students at manipal university jaipur.

 - **google X techstars startup weekend '22 – winner**

+i draw inspiration from all nooks and crannies from media like games, sketches and movies to mundane everyday experiences, all of it contributes to my vision.